Cleaning fish is probably the least enjoyable part of the catch-clean-cook-eat process, but it must be done.

 Scale it, gut it, remove the gills if you're leaving the head on, and grill it on the barbie.
 A perfect approach for pan-sized fish.

 So that's the 'cleaning fish' and 'preparation for cooking' processes taken care of.
-Now let's head on to 'cooking fish'...
+Now let's head on to 'cooking the fish'...